Maine Jewish Museum opens pop-up gallery on Munjoy Hill

 “What We Look At” includes paintings in different mediums, portraits of women and handmade dolls by Sutherland and mixed-media sculptures and drawings and paintings by Sax.

 The gallery will be open to a maximum of five visitors at a time.
-All guests are required to wear masks and maintain a six-foot distance between other groups.
-The space is open Thursday, Friday, Sunday and Monday from 11 a.m. to 5 p.m. and Saturday from 11 a.m. to 6 p.m..
+All guests are required to wear masks and maintain a 6-foot distance from other groups.
+The space is open Thursday, Friday, Sunday and Monday from 11 a.m. to 5 p.m. and Saturday from 11 a.m. to 6 p.m.
 The gallery is open Tuesday and Wednesday by private appointment, which can be scheduled through Nancy Davidson at (207) 239-4774.

 Comments are not available on this story.